ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Once a search is performed the corresponding results are displayed below the search component and show the number of proteins followed by the corresponding domain architecture.
 For each domain architecture, the domain size is displayed based on the real length of the domain, using a protein of reference.
-When hovering over a domain, more details are available in a tooltip, including the domain’s position.
+When hovering over a domain, more details are available in a tooltip, including the domain's position.
 Clicking on the number of proteins redirects to the **Browse** tab in the :ref:`navigation menu <navigation_menu>` under the protein section, showing the list of proteins which can be filtered to a specific member database, if required, as described in the :ref:`browse feature <browse_feature>`.